statespace-tech/toolfront/README.md

 ---

-## Quickstart
+## Simple example

-ToolFront is a declarative framework for building modular AI applications in Markdown.
-Write tools and instructions in `.md` files and get a live AI application.
+ToolFront is a declarative framework for building composable RAG applications in Markdown.

 ### Create it